bookbottles/showcase/README.md

 * The dashboard should only be accessible after a user has signed up or logged in.

-* The dashboard should display data from any public API of your choice.
+* The dashboard should retrieve and display simple data from any web API of your choice.
 Use a **service** as an API wrapper and use at least one custom **directive** to display data.

 * Bonus points awarded if your data comes from a [Firebase](https://www.firebase.com/) instance.

 ### Final Words
 * This project uses gulp to assist with development.
-The build task will copy the appropriate files to the build directory, covert templates to HTML, build the index.html file, and serve it up using Express.
+The build task will copy the appropriate files to the build directory, covert templates to inline HTML, build the index.html file, and serve it up using Express.

 * Styling is important, but shouldn't be your focus.
 I have included Bootstrap as an import in the `src/less/main.less` file.
 Add your own CSS and/or use another framework if you wish.